jneug/typst-finite/src/cmd.typ

 }

-/// Tests if a #arg[word] is accepted by a given automaton.
+/// Tests if #arg[word] is accepted by a given automaton.
 ///
 /// The result if either #value(false) or an array of tuples
 /// with a state name and the input used to transition to the